 "I get commissions for purchases made through links in this post."

 In this post, I will show you some guidance on how to hold a ping pong paddle properly.
-Not only that, but I will also give you some insight into the difference between backhand and forehand grips, as well as some tips and tricks from professional players.
+This technique is considered a beginner lesson

 The shakehand grip

 First thing first, when introduced to table tennis, perhaps most of us will use a universal grip which is known as the ‘shakehand’.
-The following steps are designated for right-handed players; left-handed ones must invert the side in order to perform this technique properly.
+The following steps are designated for forehand players; backhand ones must invert the side in order to perform this technique properly.

 Hold the racket loosely, make sure that the web is between your thumb and your index finger and touch the blade’s curve.
 Take a look at the picture below to understand how to do a shakehand grip.